 - Carrying heavy objects

-The main red flags that can mean you have damaged cartilage or ligaments are: pain when trying to move the joint, muscle tension and swelling.
-So, you’ll want to strengthen cartilage and ligaments as a method to prevent pain.
+The main red flags that can mean you have damaged cartilage or ligaments are: pain when trying to move the joint, muscle tension, and swelling.
+What you need to do is strengthen your cartilage and ligaments to help prevent the pain.

-The following remedies, recipes and foods can help to strengthen cartilage and ligaments.
-Additionally, they can boost recovery in case you do end up injuring them.
+The following remedies, recipes, and foods can help you strengthen your cartilage and ligaments.
+They can also help speed up recovery in case you do end up injuring them.

-This dairy derivative produced by the bacterial fermentation of milk (more precisely, of the lactose in lactic acid) can be a great asset if you’re having problems with your cartilage or ligaments.
-Its origin is located in the Balkan Peninsula, although both the Turks and the Greeks are still hotly debating where exactly it was invented.
+This dairy derivative produced by the bacterial fermentation of milk (more accurately, of the lactose in lactic acid) can be a great help if you’re having problems with your cartilage or ligaments.
+Yogurt first originated in the Balkan Peninsula, although both the Turks and the Greeks still claim that they’re the ones who invented it.

-It’s a staple food in many cuisines around the world, and contains beneficial bacteria for our body, not to mention providing a great source of the calcium that’s so essential for improving bone health.
+It’s a staple food in many cuisines around the world, and contains beneficial bacteria for your body.
+That’s not to mention that it’s a great source of the calcium, which is a big part of bone health.

-Quite often, working out what ailment a remedy can be useful for is as simple as checking out its appearance.
-For example, if we’re looking to strengthen our cartilage and ligaments, it’s a great idea to include viscous foods in our diet, one of which is gelatin.
+Quite often, working out what ailment a remedy can be useful for is to think about what it looks like.
+For example, if you want to strengthen your cartilage and ligaments, it’s a great idea to include viscous foods like gelatin in your diet.

-That’s because gelatin is very rich in collagen, which is responsible for repairing tissues, bones, tendons, and so on.
-It provides ten essential amino acids – but, magically, it does this without adding any fat or cholesterol to our bodies.
-It can also be combined with fruits and can come in several different flavors, although it’s of course always better to pick one that does not include artificial colors.
-The following is an idea for a recipe using gelatin that’s rich, fresh and natural.
+Gelatin is very rich in collagen, which deals with repairing tissues, bones, tendons, and so on.
+It provides ten essential amino acids – but, magically, it does this without adding any fat or cholesterol to your bodies.

 - 1 banana